daradib/sidedoor/README.md

    - To apply changes, restart or reload sshd, e.g., `sudo service ssh reload`.
- * Modify the `ssh_client_config_example` file and include it in a client's `~/.ssh/config` file to easily access the tunneled backdoor with `ssh`, `scp`, `rsync`, etc.
+ * Modify the `ssh_client_config_example` file and include it in a client's `~/.ssh/config` file to easily access the tunneled SSH server with `ssh`, `scp`, `rsync`, etc.

 ## License

-Copyright 2015 Dara Adib.
+Copyright 2015-2016 Dara Adib.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by